coralproject/talk/docs/source/02-02-advanced-configuration.md

 Configure the duration for which comment counts are cached for, parsed by [ms](https://www.npmjs.com/package/ms).
 (Default `1hr`)

+## TALK_CONCURRENCY

+This environment variable allows multiple worker processes to be spawned to handle traffic.
+Defaults to 1 if not set.

 ## TALK_DEFAULT_LANG

 This is a **Build Variable** and must be consumed during build.
 If using the